 with the support of the Peter M. Goodrich Memorial Foundation,

 named for a passenger aboard United Airlines Flight 175,

 the second plane to crash into the World Trade Center towers

 “I can’t wait for classes tomorrow,” said Asma Amin ’15, who registered for four

-courses at Smith this semester.
+courses at Smith.
 “I’ve already talked to some of my professors.”

 Goodrich’s parents, Donald and Sally, established the foundation in honor of

 their son, to work with private and public secondary schools and colleges and